ricochhet/London2038Patcher/README.md

 The tool does not support packing or unpacking of any other files or formats, use [Reanimator](https://hellgateaus.cyou/forum/hellgate-london-download-reanimator/reanimator-r1133/) if you need those features.

+#### Additional Commands & Flags

+- `--debug` can be used to validate the CRC32 hashes of files when un/packing against an existing index.
+This will not work properly if an index was not created with CRC32 support.
+- `--crc32` is used to create CRC32 hashes when using the `packWithIdx` command.

 ## Requirements (Building)
 - Go 1.25.4 or later.
 - GCC 15.1.0 or later.